The Olympic Distance waves will begin at 6:30 AM and will be followed by the Sprint Distance waves.

 The Finish line is located inside Prairie Springs Park, on the east side of Lake Andrea, along the lakefront path.
+Water, HEED, and Panera Bread will be provided to athletes.

+Aid stations are available 4 times on the Olympic course.

-Water, Gatorade and Panera Bread will be provided to athletes.
+*New wording:* The Finish line is located inside Prairie Springs Park, on the east side of Lake Andrea, along the lakefront path.
+Water, HEED, and Panera Bread will be provided to athletes.

 Aid stations are available 4 times on the Olympic course.